- How much more of a commitment is competitive than recreational soccer?

 All teams receive professionally coached team training sessions, clinics and team camps, games with sanctioned referees, and high-quality uniforms including home and away jerseys, shorts, socks, and a practice jersey.
 The fee also covers general league expenses such as insurance, field upkeep, and registration with both CalSouth and the Presidio Soccer Leagues.

 Our coaches are all licensed and have at least an “E” license.
 In addition, several have played soccer at college, semi-professional, or professional levels.
-Kraig Chiles, our Director of Coaching (DOC), supervises Cardiff’s competitive teams.
+Kraig Chiles, our Executive Director, supervises Cardiff’s competitive teams.

 Club backpacks, sweats, jackets and other gear are available at an extra cost.